Close Menu

 News Local News Ontario Election

-Progressive Conservative Matthew Rae was re-elected on Thursday as the province’s governing party maintained its majority status.
+Progressive Conservative Matthew Rae has been re-elected on Thursday as the ruling party held onto its majority.

 Feb 27, 2025 • Last updated Feb 28, 2025 •

-Joined by wife Meghan, Matthew Rae talks to supporters at the Mitchell Golf & Country Club after his victory in Perth-Wellington Feb.
+Joined by wife Meghan, Matthew Rae speaks to supporters at the Mitchell Golf & Country Club after his win in Perth-Wellington on Feb.
 27. (Andy Bader/Postmedia Network)

 This has not loaded yet, but your article continues below.

-Progressive Conservative Matthew Rae was re-elected on Thursday as the province’s governing party, under Premier Doug Ford, maintained its majority after a snap election was called last month.
+Matthew Rae of the Progressive Conservative Party was re-elected on Thursday as Premier Doug Ford’s party kept its majority following a snap election called last month.

-Rae, who first won in 2022 after succeeding Randy Pettapiece, received over 20,000 votes with most of the riding’s 59 polls reporting, about 8,000 more than Liberal Ashley Fox.
+Rae, who first took office in 2022 after succeeding Randy Pettapiece, received over 20,000 votes with most of the riding’s 59 polling stations reporting-around 8,000 more than Liberal candidate Ashley Fox.

-“Tonight, the good people of Perth-Wellington and Ontario have made their voices heard,” Rae said to supporters at the Mitchell Golf and Country Club with wife Meghan beside him.
+“Tonight, the good people of Perth-Wellington and Ontario have made their voices heard,” said Rae, with wife Meghan by his side, addressing supporters at the Mitchell Golf and Country Club.
 “They’ve chosen to re-elect a strong, stable majority Conservative government.”

-Rae mentioned that the “challenges ahead of us in the province and country are great.
+He acknowledged that there are “great challenges ahead for us in the province and country.
 We’re facing the greatest crisis since our country was founded.”

 This has not loaded yet, but your article continues below.